SciML/QuasiMonteCarlo.jl/docs/src/randomization.md

 # Randomization methods

-Most of the methods presented in [Sampler](@ref Samplers) are deterministic i.e. `X = sample(n, d, Sampler()::DeterministicSamplingAlgorithm)` always produces the same sequence $X = (X_1, \dots, X_n)$.
+Most of the methods presented in [Sampler](@ref Samplers) are deterministic i.e. `X = sample(n, d, ::DeterministicSamplingAlgorithm)` will always produce the same sequence $X = (X_1, \dots, X_n)$.

 The main issue with deterministic Quasi Monte Carlo sampling is that it does not allow easy error estimation as opposed to plain Monte Carlo where the variance can be estimated.

 A Randomized Quasi Monte Carlo method must respect the two following criteria: